This is an overview of GED® prep locations and testing sites in the Burlington area.

 3505 East Wendover Ave | Greensboro | North Carolina 27405 | Phone: (336) 334-4822

 Danville Education Center

 141 Goode Street | Danville | Virginia 24541 | Ph: (434) 799-6471

 502 West 3rd St | Siler City | NC 27344 | Phone: (919) 777.7706

 331 Piedmont Drive | Yanceyville | North Carolina 27379 | Ph: (336) 694-5707

 One GED test at a time

 You don’t need to take all four GED modules in one session.
 You are given two years to complete the entire GED battery.
 So prepare for one part, pass that test, and move on to the next part.
-This only applies to the GED.
-TASC and HiSET are non-modular examinations, and they come with their own scoring systems.
+This not only applies to the GED.
+TASC and HiSET are also modular examinations, and they come with their own scoring systems.
 You may also want to take a look at this page that has links to all GED prep sites in America.

 HSE diploma benefits